PlantBasedTendies/hands-on-llms/README.md

 This is an invaluable 3-part production-ready FTI feature-training-inference RAG-framework LLMOps course by \
 Paul Iusztin, Pau Labarta Bajo, and Alexandru Razvant. \
 \
-In this iteration, I've replaced Falcon 7B Instruct with the currently-SoTa (Jan'24) Mistral-7B-Instruct-v0.2, \
+In this iteration, I've replaced Falcon 7B Instruct with the currently-SOTA (Jan '24) Mistral-7B-Instruct-v0.2, \
 fine-tuned using Unsloth on an expanded dataset of financial questions and answers generated with the help of \
 GPT-4, quantized and augmented with a 4bit QLoRa. \
 \